ITVS BOARD OF DIRECTORS MEETING

 RATIFICATION OF PAST ACTIONS

-ELECTION OF DIRECTORS – FISCAL YEAR 2019 CLASS OF DIRECTORS
+ANNUAL ELECTION OF DIRECTORS – FISCAL YEAR 2021 CLASS OF DIRECTORS

-The directors present cast their votes on whether to approve the slate of proposed directors for the Fiscal Year 2019 class of directors.
-The slate of directors was unanimously elected by all directors present.
+The directors present cast their votes on whether to approve the slate of proposed Directors for the Fiscal Year 2021 Class of Directors.
+The slate of directors was motioned by Costin, seconded by Cortés, and unanimously elected by all directors present.

-It Was Resolved, that the following persons are elected to serve as directors of the corporation for three-year terms as part of the Fiscal Year 2019 class of directors, from October 1, 2018 through September 30, 2021:
+IT WAS RESOLVED, that the following persons are elected to serve as directors of the corporation for three-year terms as part of the Fiscal Year 2021 Class of Directors, from October 1, 2020 through September 30, 2023:

 CONCLUSION OF EXECUTIVE SESSION

-There being no further business, the meeting was adjourned by the Chair at 4:30 p.m.
+There being no further business, the meeting was adjourned by Denny at 10:55 a.m.